qaniere/qaniere/README.md

 I am Quentin, a senior high school student who would like to become a full stack developer :)

+> :warning: I started coding in french (bad idea i know), so i'm currently translating all of that in english

 ### 💼 Some of my best projects :

 * 🔒 [Kripto](https://github.com/qaniere/Kripto) : A peer to peer encrypted chat with my own implemenation of RSA.